• Skip to primary navigation

 1. Combine the yeast and ¼ cup of lukewarm water in the bowl of a stand mixer with the hook attachment.
 Let it sit for about 5 minutes until the yeast has dissolved and the mixture has become foamy.

-2. Add the two tablespoons of olive oil, honey, flour, rosemary, salt, and mix until a dough forms.
+2. Add the rest of the water, two tablespoons of olive oil, honey, flour, rosemary, salt, and mix until a dough forms.

 3. Continue to mix and knead until it's smooth, elastic, and if you can, pull an edge so thin that you can see through it.